box-products/handbook/appendix-04-titles-for-ops.md

 - Contributes to resolving major problems.
 - Improves existing professional standards for the team.
-- Usually at least 6-10 years of experience being a professional sysadmin or network engineer; typically 5 years experience at SALT Insure internalizing how we work.
+- Usually at least 6-10 years of experience being a professional sysadmin or network engineer; typically 5 years experience at SALT internalizing how we work.

 ## Lead Systems Admin